Here to support you

 We attract the very best talent from all walks of life, from all over the world.
 We work hard to nurture that talent, and will support you to be the very best you can be.
 The activities developed and supported by our careers and employability team will help deepen your knowledge, enrich your experience and fast-track your development.

-Please visit our student societies page to find out more about the work of the Law Club, Bar Society and Pro Bono Society, which provide opportunities for work experience, mooting and debating, visits to chambers and courts, networking events, law and non-law careers advice and more.
+Visit our student societies page to find out more about the work of over 10 law-related societies and partnerships, which provide opportunities for work experience, mooting and debating, visits to chambers and courts, networking events, law and non-law careers advice and more.

 Working with employers

-- The Graduate Market in 2018, a report by High Fliers Research Limited
+- The Graduate Market in 2019, a report by High Fliers.

-For information on law specific career activities please contact:
+For information on Law School specific career activities please contact our Employability team on email@example.com

 You can also visit the Careers Service for support and advice on where your degree can take you.